-The Council's Children's Services Team is consulted on all planning applications for children's residential and supported accommodation.
+The Council's Adult Social Care Services Team is consulted on all planning applications for residential and supported accommodation.
 The team monitors demand and provision on a regular basis and so is able to advice on levels of local need.
-Before applying for planning permission for a children's residential and supported accommodation, applicants are strongly advised to consult the Council's Children's Commissioning Team: commissioning.team@blackburn.gov.uk for further information with regard to need.
+Before applying for planning permission for a residential and supported accommodation, including homeless provision, applicants are strongly advised to consult the Council's Commissioning Team: contractsandquality@blackburn.gov.uk for further information with regard to need.